econtract/toolbox/README.md

 ```

-    TOOLBOX_URL=https://toolbox.econtract.be        // Toolbox API key URL that is to be used
+    TOOLBOX_API_ENDPOINT=https://toolbox.econtract.be       // Toolbox API key URL that is to be used
-    TOOLBOX_KEY=your_toolbox_key                    // Toolbox API key that will authenticate you in our system.
+    TOOLBOX_API_KEY=your_toolbox_key                        // Toolbox API key that will authenticate you in our system.

 ```